Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Preliminaries

 where each mapping $\Phi^t$ transforms $x_t$ into $x_{t-1}$ using the predicted noise $\epsilon_\theta^t(x_t, c)$:

-The first term in Eq.~\eqref{eq:ddim-step} approximates the clean image corresponding to $x_t$, which we denote as:
+Note the $\sigma$ term in DDIM is zeroed and omitted for determinism.
+The unscaled first term in \Cref{eq:ddim-step} is a Tweedie-style posterior-mean estimation \cite{Efron2011TweediesFA} of the clean sample corresponding to $x_t$, which we denote as:

 This intermediate estimate serves as a useful proxy for the final output and is used in our method to assess semantic alignment via a reward model.
-Although $\Phi^t$ formally returns only $x_{t-1}$, we compute and reuse $\hat{x}_0^{,t}$ jointly in implementation for efficiency.
+Although $\Phi^t$ formally returns only $x_{t-1}$, we compute and reuse $\hat{x}_0^{\,t-1}$ jointly for efficiency.

-\subsubsection{Latent Inversion.}
+\subsection{Latent Inversion}

-While DDIM defines a deterministic denoising trajectory from $x_T$ to $x_0$, it does not include an explicit inversion mechanism.
-To enable controlled reintroduction of noise, we propose an approximate inversion operator $\Psi(x_t, \Delta)$, which simulates a forward transition from $x_t$ to a noisier latent state $x_{t+\Delta}$ using:
+DDIM defines a deterministic denoising trajectory but lacks an explicit inversion re-noising mechanism.
+To reintroduce noise in a controlled manner, we define an inversion operator $\Psi(x_t, \Delta)$, which simulates a forward transition from $x_t$ to a noisier latent state (or pixel-space state, for pixel diffusion models) $x_{t+\Delta}$ using:

 where $\alpha_t = \prod_{i=1}^{t} (1 - \beta_i)$ is the cumulative noise schedule inherited from the original diffusion process, and $\epsilon \sim \mathcal{N}(0, \mathbf{I})$ a random noise.